Urban Agriculture Program

 Free Garden Resource Giveaway Events

 The San Francisco Recreation and Park Department’s Urban Agriculture Program provides free materials for the backyard gardener, community gardener, or urban farmer through scheduled giveaway events.
+Go to our Urban Agriculture Resources page to learn more about our upcoming events!

 Location : Sunset Circle Parking Lot of Lake Merced (Sunset Boulevard & Lake Merced Boulevard) GOOGLE MAPS and APPLE MAPS